 Property from the Antoinette and Patrick Murphy Collection

-The sheet is window mounted and held behind glass in a simple wooden frame.
+The work is held within a carved gilded wooden frame.

 Please telephone the department on +44 (0) 207 293 6424 if you have any questions regarding the present work.

 In response to your inquiry, we are pleased to provide you with a general report of the condition of the property described above.
 Since we are not professional conservators or restorers, we urge you to consult with a restorer or conservator of your choice who will be better able to provide a detailed, professional report.
 Prospective buyers should inspect each lot to satisfy themselves as to condition and must understand that any statement made by Sotheby's is merely a subjective, qualified opinion.
 Prospective buyers should also refer to any Important Notices regarding this sale, which are printed in the Sale Catalogue.

 NOTWITHSTANDING THIS REPORT OR ANY DISCUSSIONS CONCERNING A LOT, ALL LOTS ARE OFFERED AND SOLD AS IS" IN ACCORDANCE WITH THE CONDITIONS OF BUSINESS PRINTED IN THE SALE CATALOGUE.

 Private Collection, 1979

 Sale, Sotheby's London, 7th June 1978, lot 105

 Whitford Fine Art, London

 Gorry Gallery, Dublin, where acquired by the present owners in 2001

 John Gledhill, Matthew Smith Catalogue Raisonné, Lund Humphries, Farnham, 2009, cat. no.285, p.137.